General Terms and Conditions

 11.2.
 Subject to any other provision in these T&Cs or in the main part of the SaaS, Provider and Customer may terminate the SaaS agreement with three (3) month prior notice effective as of December 31, after a full 12 months contract period.
 The termination notice has to be submitted in writing or by electronic means as indicated on Provider’s webpage.

 11.3.
-Upon the effective date of the termination of the SaaS agreement, Customer shall not be entitled to use or resell the Certifaction® Solution anymore and, and shall discontinue the grant of access to the Certifaction® Solution to Users.
+Upon the effective date of the termination of the SaaS agreement, Customer shall not be entitled to use or resell the Certifaction® Solution anymore, and shall discontinue the grant of access to the Certifaction® Solution to Users.

 11.4.
 Provider may suspend or terminate any User’s access to the Certifaction® Solution at any time, with or without notice, for violation of these T&Cs, suspected abuse, inactivity, non-payment, or where required by law or regulation.